-Deputy Accused Of Stealing From Dallas Home Depot Badly Damaged By Tornado
+Deputy Arrested, Accused Stealing From Dallas Home Depot Badly Damaged By Tornado

-DALLAS (CBSDFW.COM) – A Dallas County deputy has been accused of stealing from a Home Depot that he was guarding after it was severely damaged during last month’s tornado outbreak in North Texas, authorities said Thursday.
+DALLAS (CBSDFW.COM) – A Dallas County deputy has been arrested and is accused of stealing from a Home Depot that he was guarding after it was severely damaged during last month’s tornado outbreak in North Texas, authorities said Thursday.

 The Dallas County Sheriff’s Department said Joseph Bobadilla is suspected of theft from the Home Depot on Forest Lane while he worked off-duty there as a guard.
+He was charged with theft of property worth $750 to $2,500, which will be enhanced due to being a public servant.

+He was booked into the Dallas County Jail at around noon Thursday.

 According to authorities, Bobadilla allegedly took products from the store, exchanged them at a different Home Depot for store credit and then bought other items, such as appliances, with that credit.